jurevans/gtfs-graphql-api/README.md

 API_KEYS=1XXXXXXXXXXXXXX,2XXXXXXXXXXXXXX,3XXXXXXXXXXXXXX
 ```

 I am using the [Insomnia](https://insomnia.rest/) client, however, if you want to use the GraphQL Playground interface in your browser, you can send this header with [ModHeader](https://modheader.com/) extension.
+If you use ModHeader, you can add an `x-api-key` request header, then add a Filter with a URL Pattern of `http:\/\/localhost:4000\/graphql` to authenticate.

 ## Configuring the cache store